How to Block Mobile Phone Spam

 A few useful tips:

 - If you see web pages claiming you have won a prize, be it $1 million or a brand new iPhone 7 (kidding), do not fill any forms or give any information about yourself.
-Actually, do not even click them, you can get viruses in your computer.
+Actually, do not even click them.
+You can get viruses on your computer.